5 Steps to Starting Your Own Direct-to-Consumer Ecommerce Business

 Step 3: Pick Your Platform

-You need to pick a place to sell your product.
+Whether you choose a single-vendor or a multivendor eCommerce platform, make sure to do research to find a platform that best suits your business needs.
 You can try picking multiple, but in the beginning, it’s best to stick to one and scale later if you feel like you need to.
 So when you face this decision, there are two main paths you can take: you can set up a profile on a 3rd-party selling app, like Amazon, or you can create a storefront on a platform like Shopify.

 Creating a profile on a third-party application can feel like the path of least resistance.
 It’s often cheap or free to sign up with minimal effort on your part, the audience is built-in and the platform takes a smallish commission on each sale.
 Amazon is the most well-known of these platforms, but they include every marketplace of every size, from Etsy to eBay to the smallest niche marketplace you can find.